West Palm Beach Amateur Radio Group, Inc.

 utility bill, bank statement or other business correspondence that specifically names the person; or a postmarked envelope addressed to the person at his or her current mailing address as it will appear on the FCC Form 605.

 At the last test session (02/04/17 we received some very good responses to “What got you interested in amateur radio?”.
 Due to space, I’ll abbreviate some of the comments.
-1 “I have been involved in radio control aircraft---and would like to try FPV (First Person View) which requires technician license.
+1 “I have been involved in radio control aircraft---and would like to try FPV (First Person View) which requires a technician license.
 My uncle has been a ham all his life and still has his license at 97 yrs. old.”
 2 “My friend in Mobile, AL ----was telling me about everyone he talked to and shared stories with.
 This, paired with my interest in technical things got me interested in becoming an amateur radio operator.”
 3 “I used marine sideband almost every day for voice and data for seven years.
 I am very interested in digital aspects of radio along with antenna design and space applications.”